Five Steps Beauty Brands Must Take To Become Certified To Sell In The European Union

 When U.S. indie beauty brands begin to gain traction domestically, it’s common for founders to get the itch to go international, often setting their sights on the $91.1 billion European cosmetics and personal care industry.
 Stretching into any foreign market can be daunting, and the EU is no exception.
 There are different retail possibilities, distinct consumer preferences and languages that have to be explored before brands reach their global potential.
 An early step for a brand heading from the U.S. to Europe is to become EU certified.

 The mere mention of certification is enough to send many would-be global brands into a tailspin of confusion.
 However, getting certified to sell in the EU isn’t as complicated or costly as it’s frequently made out to be.
-To cover the ins and outs of it, Beauty Independent tapped parent company Indie Beauty Media Group’s resident global expansion strategist Paristu Farsad, who formerly assisted the brands Drunk Elephant, Madison Reed, Tria Beauty and Algenist with international development.
+(Technically, it’s not even certification—it’s an attestation on behalf of a brand that its product(s) meets all EU regulations.)
+To cover the ins and outs of it, Beauty Independent tapped parent company Indie Beauty Media Group’s resident global expansion strategist Paristu Farsad, who formerly assisted the brands Drunk Elephant, Perricone MD, Tria Beauty and Algenist with international development.

 “Getting certified is really just a deep dive into what is in your product,” says Farsad.
 “How do you make sure it has all the right testing?
 What claims are you making?
 Are they substantiated?
 And how is your product being handled, manufactured, and where are the raw goods coming from?
 It’s all stuff that makes sense and, if there’s anything that doesn’t check out, you can always make changes to address it.”